-This paper is about basic theory for the stochastic SNN model.
-In particular, we define a simple version of the model.
-This version assumes that the neurons' only state is a Boolean, indicating whether the neuron is firing or not.
-In later work, we plan to develop variants of the model with more elaborate state; we expect that our results should extend to these variants as well, but this remains to be worked out.
-We also define an \emph{external behavior notion} for SNNs, which can be used for stating requirements to be satisfied by the networks.
+In our work so far, we have defined formal models in each paper, as needed.
+Here we define a more general computational model for SNNs that we hope will provide a useful foundation for formal modeling of many networks and formal reasoning about their behavior.
+Note that this model is not the most general one that will be needed, but we believe that it will prove to be a useful first step.
+In particular, in the basic version of the SNN model defined here, a neuron's only state is a Boolean value indicating whether or not the neuron is currently firing.
+This is sufficient to model some algorithms, such as the simple two-inhibitor Winner-Take-All network in~\cite{LynchMP-arxiv19}.
+Other algorithmic work uses variants of the basic model with more elaborate state such as limited local history, or flags that enable certain behavior such as learning~\cite{SuCL-jour19, LynchMallmannTrenn21}; we expect that the results of this paper should be extendable to these variants as well, but this remains to be worked out.
+We also define an \emph{external behavior notion} for SNNs, in terms of probability distributions on its external firing patterns.
+This can be used for stating requirements to be satisfied by the networks.